 5. Dead Organic Material

 Nobody really wants to think about animals getting into the system, but it can happen.
 Animals will venture into vehicles, especially after the car has been sitting for a while or if there are crumbs and food inside.

-If the small animal were to get trapped in the car system, it would end up dying.
+If a small animal gets trapped in the car system, it can end up dying.
 It wouldn’t take long after this process for you to smell the decaying corpse, which could resemble vinegar.
 You will smell it even stronger if the animal dies near the blower.

 How to Remove Vinegar Smell from Car